lifewatch/pypam/README.md

   - rms_envelope
   - spectrum_slope
   - correlation coefficient
-- Frequency domain
+- frequency-domain
   - spectrogram (also octave bands spectrogram)
   - spectrum (density or power)
   - 1/n-octave bands
   - hybrid millidecade bands
-- Plots
+  - long-term spectrogram
-  - Signal and spectrogram
+- time and frequency
-  - Spectrum evolution
   - SPD

+pypam allows the user to choose a window chunk size (parameter binsize, in seconds), so all the features / methods are applied to that window.
+If set to None, the operations are performed along an entire file.

+Futheremore, there are several plotting functions available and some signal-based operations:
 - Signal operations
    - Noise reduction
    - Downsample
    - Band filter
    - Envelope
    - DC noise removal
-- Other
-    - Calibration signal detection (and recalibration of the signal)

-pypam allows the user to choose a window chunk size (parameter binsize, in seconds), so all the features / methods are applied to that window.
-If set to None, the operations are performed along an entire file.
+pypam deals with the calibration directly, so the output obtained is already in uPa or db!

 ### General workflow
 First, we need to define our metadata by defining the hydrophone used, using